 This post includes affiliate links.

 This free crochet pattern is for the Christmas Santa and Elf Booties which used to be a crochet along.
-Each part of the pattern has a video tutorial included that will help you along while making the booties.
+The complete free pattern can be found below.
+Photos and a video tutorial are also included.

-It is almost Christmas time, and I really feel like my hubby and I need to be in style when it comes to the holidays.
-Imagine sitting in front of the TV watching Christmas movies and you and your spouse wear similar booties that keep you warm, but not too warm and make you feel really special.
+It is almost Christmas time, and I really feel like my hubby and I need to be trendy when it comes to the holidays.
+Imagine sitting on the floor while wrapping the kids’ Christmas presents and drinking eggnog and you and your spouse are wearing similar crochet Santa and Elf booties that keep you warm, and make you feel really special.

 It’s a great feeling, right?

-So, how about some Santa and Elf Booties?
-Now, is just the question who wears which one?
+So, how about some crochet Santa and Elf Booties?
+Now, the question is who wears which one?
 As red is my favorite color, I will probably wear the Santa ones and my hubby gets the Elf ones.
 We will look so cute together.

-This free crochet pattern used to be part of a Crochet Along that was sponsored by Premier Yarns.
+This crochet elf slippers and Santa boot free pattern used to be part of a Crochet Along that was sponsored by Premier Yarns.
 They provided me with the yarn called Premier Home Cotton Grande for free so that I could create the pattern.
 This yarn is so soft and super easy to work with.
 It is not too thick and neither too thin to be used as booties.
 The yarn is not 100% cotton so the booties will not be too draggy.

-But instead of just creating one version, I decided to make 2 version of this pattern: Santa and Elf Booties.
-The pattern itself is the same one, but with some color changes, you can make either Santa or Elf Booties.
+But instead of just creating one version, I decided to make 2 versions of this pattern: Santa Booties and Elf Slippers.
+The pattern itself is the same one, but with some color changes, you can make either the Santa or Elf Booties.
 It also mentions the color used for either the Santa or the Elf Booties in the material list.
 You can make both versions simultaneously or just one version of the pattern.

 I would love to know which color combination is your favorite?
 As I said I really like the Santa version, but that Christmas green is also beyond beautiful and would look great on anyones feet.